Colourless to near colourless loose diamonds of natural origin are usually submitted to SSEF for a 4C (Carat, Colour, Clarity, Cut) quality grading.

 The SSEF report number is the number given to the diamond when it is submitted for testing, and is a unique number.
 If an item is resubmitted later for a ‚recheck‘ after re-cutting or for a report update then the item obtains a new report number.

-All weights are reported in carats (1 ct = 0.2 grams) with a precision to the third digit after the decimal point.
+All weights are reported in carats (1 ct = 0.2 grams) with a precision to the third digit after the decimal point, and in grams.

 The colour grade of a diamond is defined by comparing it with a CIBJO masterstone set (C2) and with two additional SSEF masterstone sets for better accuracy.
 The colour grades issued on diamond reports are: